Whitecourt Area Update

 Never leave a campfire unattended.
 Soak it, stir it and soak it again until cool to the touch to ensure it is extinguished.

-When operating equipment remember to clear debris from moving parts, check your muffler and keep equipment in good repair.
+When operating equipment, clear debris from moving parts, check your muffler and keep equipment in good repair.
 Do not operate equipment in tall grass.
 Keep watch of your surroundings and ensure you have sufficient firefighting equipment and water available.
-Equipment fires or work-related sparks, friction and hot exhaust can cause even small amounts of dry grasses to ignite into a wildfire.
+Equipment fires or work-related sparks, friction and hot exhaust can cause even small amounts of dry vegetation to ignite into a wildfire.

 The fire advisory will remain in effect until conditions improve.

-Fire permits are free and can be requested online.
+Fire permits are free and help us track what's burning on the landscape.
 Visit firepermits.alberta.ca to request your fire permit online.
-You may also request your fire permit by calling the Whitecourt forestry office at 780-778-7153.
+You can also request your fire permit by calling the Whitecourt forestry office at 780-778-7153.

+Now is the time to go back and check on your winter burning projects.
 Holdover fires are likely to occur this year due to dry conditions.
 A fire lit in the winter and left smouldering can burn under the snow and into the ground all winter long.
 Under the right conditions, these fires can re-emerge in the spring as wildfires.
-To prevent spring wildfires, check your winter burn sites frequently and ensure that all fires are completely extinguished.
+To prevent spring wildfires, check your winter burn site and ensure that all fires are completely extinguished.

 Please get a fire permit for any burning project, other than a campfire, and always follow our safe burning guidelines.